mull-project/mull/Docs/Config.md

 ---
 ```
-tests: array of strings
+tests: an array of strings
 ```

 Lists names of tests that should be taken into account.
-All the tests that are not in this list will be ignored.
+All the tests that are not in this list are ignored.

 ---
 ```
-exclude_locations: array of strings
+exclude_locations: an array of strings
 ```
 Skips mutation based on its on-disk location.